The Rising Popularity of Pearl Makeup in Historical Drama The Double

 Applying “He Jiao” was simple; warming it with breath would melt the glue.
 If not blowing, one could moisten it with a little saliva before gently sticking it to the forehead or other areas.
 This method is vividly described in Zhao Guangyuan's poem “Yong Shou,” highlighting its convenience.
 Removing the pearls was equally easy; a hot water compress would suffice, making it a natural and skin-friendly cosmetic option.

-The primary reason for applying pearls was to enhance beauty.
+The primary for applying pearls was to enhance beauty.
 The lustrous, gentle sheen of pearls brightened the complexion and improved facial proportions.
 Pearls placed on the forehead were not limited to a single piece but often formed floral or geometric patterns, beautifying the forehead and visually shortening the upper face.
 Pearls on the cheeks could narrow the face, much like modern contouring techniques, creating a slimming effect.

 The Rising Popularity of Pearl Makeup in Historical Drama The Double-4

 Moreover, pearls could conceal facial imperfections.
 A Song Dynasty poem mentions how “Hua Dian” could hide flaws.
 Although it doesn't specify pearls, as a type of “Hua Dian,” pearls likely served the same purpose.
-Importantly, pearls were a symbol of and status in that era, only accessible to the upper-class nobility.
-Ordinary women used flowers and plants for adornment, while pearls added not only beauty but also a mark of high standing.
+Importantly, pearls were a symbol of wealth and status in that era, only accessible to the upper-class .
+Ordinary women used flowers and plants for adornment, while pearls added not only beauty but also a mark of high social standing.

 How to Apply Pearl Makeup